kevinveenbirkenbach/cymais/docs/analysis/market/europe/analysis.md

-# Market Analysis for CyMaIS in Europe
+# Market Analysis for Infinito.Nexus in Europe

-This analysis provides a detailed overview of the potential for CyMaIS – a modular IT infrastructure solution – in the European market.
+This analysis provides a detailed overview of the potential for Infinito.Nexus – a modular IT infrastructure solution – in the European market.

 ## 1. Introduction
-CyMaIS addresses the growing need for flexible and scalable IT infrastructure solutions that support companies in their digital transformation.
+Infinito.Nexus addresses the growing need for flexible and scalable IT infrastructure solutions that support companies in their digital transformation.
 The European market, characterized by diverse economic systems, offers a variety of opportunities and challenges.

 ## 2. Market Overview and Digitalization in Europe
 - **Business Landscape:**